-Describe a humanistic approach that could be used to treat your client.
+Describe a humanistic approach that could be used to treat your client, such as client-centered therapy.
 Provide information on the type of treatment you chose, the client's reaction to the treatment and the end result of this approach.
 Explain why the treatment was successful or unsuccessful.

 - Do not refer to the subject of your case study as "the client."
-Instead, use his or her name.
+Instead, use his or her name or a pseudonym.

 - Remember to use APA format when citing references.

 - Read examples of case studies to gain and idea about the style and format.
 The following case studies can provide insight on how to write up a case history: Case Studies